rajagopalanr25/udemy-website-clone/README.md

 Objective

-The main objective of this project is to replicate the core UI layout of the Udemy website and gain hands-on experience in:
+1.The main objective of this project is to replicate the core UI layout of the Udemy website and gain hands-on experience in:

-Writing semantic HTML
+2.Writing semantic HTML

-Designing responsive layouts
+3.Designing responsive layouts

-Using Flexbox and CSS Grid effectively
+4.Using Flexbox and CSS Grid effectively

 Features

-Navbar with logo, search bar, and navigation links
+1.Navbar with logo, search bar, and navigation links

-Category menu bar similar to Udemy
+2.Category menu bar similar to Udemy

-Recommended courses section with course cards
+3.Recommended courses section with course cards

-Recommended topics section with input box
+4.Recommended topics section with input box

-Popular courses section based on ratings
+5.Popular courses section based on ratings

-Footer with multiple links and copyright information
+6.Footer with multiple links and copyright information

 Technologies Used

-HTML5
+1.HTML5

-CSS3
+2.CSS3

-Flexbox
+3.Flexbox

-CSS Grid
+4.CSS Grid

 Responsive Design

 The website layout is responsive and adapts to different screen sizes, including:

-Desktop
+1.Desktop

-Tablet
+2.Tablet

-Mobile
+3.Mobile

 Learning Outcomes

-Better understanding of webpage structure
+1.Better understanding of webpage structure

-Improved CSS layout and alignment skills
+2.Improved CSS layout and alignment skills

-Practical experience in building real-world UI clones
+3.Practical experience in building real-world UI clones

-Strong foundation in front-end development
+4.Strong foundation in front-end development

 Disclaimer